Kingdom of Tonga country brief

 Australia and Tonga enjoy a close bilateral relationship, supported by our aid, defence cooperation, the Tonga Police Development Program (TPDP) and people-to-people links.
 Tonga was the first country to send workers to Australia under the Pacific Seasonal Worker Pilot Scheme (now the Seasonal Worker Program).

-Australian Official Development Assistance to Tonga in 2012-13 is approximately $32.1 million, which includes $19.9 million towards a bilateral country program.
+Australian Official Development Assistance to Tonga in 2013-14 is approximately $32.2 million, estimated, which includes an estimated $19.9 million towards a bilateral country program.
 Tonga signed a Partnership for Development with Australia in August 2009.
-Under the Partnership, Australian assistance focuses on achieving a more efficient and effective public sector, improved health, improved technical and vocational skills, and the development of Tonga's infrastructure.
-Further information can be found on the AusAID website.
+Under the Partnership, Australian assistance focuses on supporting economic reform, education and health service delivery, vocational training, and infrastructure to improve people’s lives and promote economic development.
+Further information can be found on Australian Aid.

 As the major defence partner, Australia has provided long-term security assistance to Tonga.
-The TDS has a navy which includes three patrol boats provided by Australia and supported by Australia's Pacific Patrol Boat Program.
+The Tonga Defence Services (TDS) has a navy which includes three patrol boats provided by Australia and supported by Australia's Pacific Patrol Boat Program.
 Australia also participates in the TPDP, a joint undertaking between Tonga, Australia and New Zealand, which aims to build police capacity.